-If you’re an adult-use cannabis products distributor, you must pay an excise tax on your sales of adult-use cannabis products (AUC) to adult-use cannabis products retailers.
-If you’re an adult-use cannabis products retailer, you must pay a retail excise tax on the AUC you sell or transfer to retail customers.
+If you’re an adult-use cannabis products distributor, you must pay tax on your sales of adult-use cannabis products to adult-use cannabis products retailers.
+If you’re an adult-use cannabis products retailer, you must pay a retail tax on the adult-use cannabis products you sell or transfer to retail customers.

-Before you begin distributing or selling AUC, you must register with the Tax Department.
-If you’re not a licensed distributor or retailer, you must first apply for an AUC license with the New York State Office of Cannabis Management (OCM).
+Before you begin distributing or selling adult-use cannabis products, you must register with the Tax Department.
+If you’re not a licensed distributor or retailer, you must first apply for an adult-use cannabis license with the New York State Office of Cannabis Management.

-An AUC Certificate of Registration is valid until the date printed on it, unless it has been suspended or revoked earlier.
+An Adult-Use Cannabis Certificate of Registration is valid until the date printed on it, unless it has been suspended or revoked earlier.
 You must renew your registration prior to the printed expiration date.
 The renewal fee is $600.

 If you sell any tangible personal property anywhere in New York State, you must register with the Tax Department and obtain a Certificate of Authority, collect tax, and report these sales as instructed on your sales tax returns.
 Sales of products to your customers, including, but not limited to: